Li Guochang: Background

-Zhuye Chixin's ancestors had been hereditary chiefs of the Shatuo tribe, and, after they had come under the rule of Tubo and settled at the formerly-Tang dynasty-controlled Gan Prefecture (甘州, in modern Zhangye, Gansu), had often served as forward troops for Tufan.
-In or shortly before 808, after Tufan lost nearby Liang Prefecture (涼州, in modern Wuwei, Gansu) to Tang's ally Huigu, Tufan feared that the Shatuo would join forces with the Huigu, and therefore consider relocating the Shatuo to the Yellow River region.
-When Zhuye Chixin's grandfather Zhuye Jinzhong (朱邪盡忠) heard this, he and his son, Zhuye Chixin's father Zhuye Zhiyi (朱邪執宜) decided to take their tribe and flee to Tang.
-The Tufan gave chase, and in the ensuing engagements, Zhuye Jinzhong was killed in battle, and over half of the Shatuo were killed or captured.
-Zhuye Zhiyi was able to make it through to Tang's Ling Prefecture (靈州, in modern Yinchuan, Ningxia), where the Tang military governor (Jiedushi) of Shuofang Circuit (朔方, headquartered at Ling Prefecture), Fan Xichao (范希朝), welcomed the Shatuo under Zhuye Zhiyi.
-They were soon joined by Zhuye Jinzhong's younger brother Zhuye Abo (朱邪阿波).
-In 809, when Fan was transferred from Shuofang to Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi), the Tang imperial government feared that the Shatuo would betray Tang, and therefore had them relocate, with Fan, to Hedong Circuit, and the area of Huanghuadui (黃花堆, in modern Shuozhou, Shanxi) became Zhuye Zhiyi's possession.
+Zhuxie Chixin's ancestors had been hereditary chiefs of the Shatuo tribe, and, after they had come under the rule of Tubo and settled at the formerly-Tang dynasty-controlled Gan Prefecture (甘州, in modern Zhangye, Gansu), had often served as forward troops for Tufan.
+In or shortly before 808, after Tufan lost nearby Liang Prefecture (涼州, in modern Wuwei, Gansu) to Tang's ally the Uyghur Empire, Tufan feared that the Shatuo would join forces with the Uyghurs, and therefore consider relocating the Shatuo to the Yellow River region.
+When Zhuxie Chixin's grandfather Zhuxie Jinzhong (朱邪盡忠) heard this, he and his son, Zhuxie Chixin's father Zhuxie Zhiyi (朱邪執宜) decided to take their tribe and flee to Tang.
+The Tufan gave chase, and in the ensuing engagements, Zhuxie Jinzhong was killed in battle, and over half of the Shatuo were killed or captured.
+Zhuxie Zhiyi was able to make it through to Tang's Ling Prefecture (靈州, in modern Yinchuan, Ningxia), where the Tang military governor (Jiedushi) of Shuofang Circuit (朔方, headquartered at Ling Prefecture), Fan Xichao (范希朝), welcomed the Shatuo under Zhuxie Zhiyi.
+They were soon joined by Zhuxie Jinzhong's younger brother Zhuxie Abo (朱邪阿波).
+In 809, when Fan was transferred from Shuofang to Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi), the Tang imperial government feared that the Shatuo would betray Tang, and therefore had them relocate, with Fan, to Hedong Circuit, and the area of Huanghuadui (黃花堆, in modern Shuozhou, Shanxi) became Zhuxie Zhiyi's possession.

-It is not known when Zhuye Chixin was born, or when Zhuye Zhiyi died.
-It is known that when Zhuye Zhiyi died, Zhuye Chixin took over leadership of the Shatuo.
-In 839, when the Huigu general Jueluowu (掘羅勿) rose against the rule of then-reigning Zhangxin Khan, he elicited the help from Zhuye Chixin by giving Zhuye 300 horses, and together, they defeated Zhangxin Khan, who then committed suicide, precipitating the subsequent collapse of the Huigu.
-In the next few years, when Huigu remnants often raided Tang borders, the Shatuo participated extensively in counterattacking the Huigu with other tribes loyal to Tang.
-In 843, Zhuye Chixin, under the command of the officer Shi Xiong, participated in a raid against the Huigu that rescued Tang's Princess Taihe, an aunt of then-reigning Emperor Wuzong, who had been married to a former khan as part of the heqin system of marriage alliances.
+It is not known when Zhuxie Chixin was born, or when Zhuxie Zhiyi died.
+It is known that when Zhuxie Zhiyi died, Zhuxie Chixin took over leadership of the Shatuo.
+In 839, when the Uyghur general Jueluowu (掘羅勿) rose against the rule of then-reigning Zhangxin Khan, he elicited the help from Zhuxie Chixin by giving Zhuxie 300 horses, and together, they defeated the Zhangxin Khan, who then committed suicide, precipitating the subsequent collapse of the Uyghur khanate.
+In the next few years, when displaced Uyghurs often raided Tang borders, the Shatuo participated extensively in counterattacking them with other tribes loyal to Tang.
+In 843, Zhuxie Chixin, under the command of the officer Shi Xiong, participated in a raid against the Uyghurs that rescued Tang's Princess Taihe, an aunt of then-reigning Emperor Wuzong, who had been married to a former khan as part of the heqin system of marriage alliances.

-In 847, shortly after Emperor Wuzong's death and succession by his uncle Emperor Xuānzong, the Tufan general Lun Kongre (論恐熱), who was then contending for control of Tufan, itself then in internal turmoil, attacked the Ordos region with Dangxiang and Huigu remnants.
-Emperor Xuānzong ordered then-military governor of Hedong, Wang Zai, to react, and Wang had Zhuye serve as his forward commander.
+In 847, shortly after Emperor Wuzong's death and succession by his uncle Emperor Xuānzong, the Tufan general Lun Kongre (論恐熱), who was then contending for control of Tufan, itself then in internal turmoil, attacked the Ordos region with Dangxiang and Uyghur remnants.
+Emperor Xuānzong ordered then-military governor of Hedong, Wang Zai, to react, and Wang had Zhuxie serve as his forward commander.
 The Hedong forces subsequently defeated Lun, who then withdrew.